 Over the past several years, many volunteers from our six congregations have been assisting individuals and families who are fleeing persecution due to their race, religion, nationality, social group, or political opinion.

-Individuals and families have come from countries all over the world, including from Ethiopia, Cameroon, Uganda, Kenya, Colombia, Honduras, Libya, Syria and from a refugee camp in Iraq.
+Individuals and families have come from countries all over the world, including from Ethiopia, Cameroon, Uganda, Kenya, Colombia, Honduras, Libya, Syria, Afghanistan, Haiti and from a refugee camp in Iraq.

-The majority of our clients have moved from homeless dependency to self-sufficiency.
+The majority of our clients have moved from dependency to self-sufficiency.

 One client is working full time at a local nonprofit and has her own apartment in Boston.